Table of Contents

 For a balance sheet to be complete, you’ll need to claim all inventory as an asset.
-The valuation accounts for COGS and assets, such as raw materials, unit costs, net income, and the monetary value of the inventory.
+The valuation accounts for COGS and assets, such as raw materials (or production inventory), unit costs, net income, and the monetary value of the inventory.

 Your inventory valuation will directly relate to how you file your taxes.
 You don’t want to be audited by the IRS, so the right valuation method can help ensure your business is compliant and paying the right amount in taxes.